shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

     <aside class="notes">
         <b>To finish on custom elements, we need to learn how to dispatch events.</b>
         <ul>
-            <li>First we need to create a custom event with a name, and detail if we want to add data to the event</li>
+            <li>First of all we need an event to dispatch.
+It could be a mouse Event, a Keyboard or a custom event.
+We give a name and the detail we want to export.</li>
             <li>Then we can dispatch this event using the internal dispatchEvent method</li>
             <li>to get this event from outside the component we need to add an event listener to it</li>
-            <li>Then when it is triggered we can get the event detail, here the date</li>
+            <li>Then we can react to the event and get the detail. here the date</li>
         </ul>
         <b>We are done talking about custom elements, let's talk about shadow DOM</b>
     </aside>